AzLegendUp/BestStoreMVC/README.md

 3. Restore NuGet packages
 Visual Studio should automatically restore the required packages when opening the project.
 If it doesn't, follow these steps:

-Right-click the solution in the Solution Explorer.
+- Right-click the solution in the Solution Explorer.
-Select Restore NuGet Packages.
+- Select Restore NuGet Packages.

 4. Apply migrations for the database
-Open the Package Manager Console in Visual Studio.
+- Open the Package Manager Console in Visual Studio.
-Run the following command to apply migrations and set up the database:
+- Run the following command to apply migrations and set up the database:
-    Update-Database
+    -Update-Database
 5. Run the application
 To start the project, select Start Without Debugging (Ctrl + F5) in Visual Studio.

 # NuGet Dependencies
 This project uses the following dependencies:

-Microsoft.EntityFrameworkCore.SqlServer
+- Microsoft.EntityFrameworkCore.SqlServer
   Used for SQL Server database connectivity.

-Microsoft.EntityFrameworkCore.Tools
+- Microsoft.EntityFrameworkCore.Tools
 Tools for managing migrations and other Entity Framework Core tasks.
 Project Structure